-Iowans value water guality and desire safe healthy lakes that provide a full complement of aesthetic, ecological and recreational benefits.
+lowans value water quality and desire safe healthy lakes that provide a full complement of aesthetic, ecological and recreational benefits.
 Clean lakes improve the quality of life for lowans and are compatible with economic growth.

-- Iowa State University's Center for Agriculture and Rural Development (CARD) found that: - Six of ten Iowans visit our lakes multiple - times each year Statewide, Iowa's lakes generate \$1.6 billion in annual in-state spending - The number of household trip visitations to Iowa lakes continues to increase; lake use in 2009 was 27% greater than visitation rates from 2002 through 2005 - Visitation at lakes that have completed watershed and lake improvement efforts continue to exceed state average and their own pre-renovation visitation levels
+- In 2014, Iowa State University's Center for Agriculture and Rural Development (CARD) found that: - Six of ten lowans visit our lakes multiple times each year - Statewide, Iowa's lakes generate \$1.2 billion in annual in-state spending - lowans rank water quality as being the most important factor when choosing a lake for recreation - Iowans are willing to drive farther to lakes with better water quality - Visitation at lakes that have completed watershed and lake improvement efforts continue to exceed the state-wide average

-The legislature responded to Iowa's need for improving lakes by creating the Lake Restoration Program.
+The legislature responded to lowa's need for improving lakes by creating the Lake Restoration Program.
 Current funding of the Lake Restoration Program has enabled the improvement of twenty-two lowa lakes, proceed with implementing projects at 21 other priority systems, and initiate planning or initial community outreach at an additional 14 lakes.
 These lake restoration efforts start in the watershed and rely on strong local involvement, voluntary participation of landowners, and require the DNR to use a science-based approach to achieving lake water quality improvements.